esa/pykep/doc/sphinx/installation.rst

 Install pykep
 ======================

-pykep supports 32 and 64 bits architectures and both python 2.7 and python 3.4-3.5 We are unfortunately not in the position to provide binaries for everybody, so you will most likely need to compile the source code youself.
-This process, under unix architectures is painless, while under windows architectures it can be troublesome.
-For this reason we provide the 64 bits binaries of each release.
+pykep supports 32 and 64 bits architectures and both python 2.7 and python 3.X We are unfortunately not in the position to provide binaries for everybody, so it is likely you willneed to compile the source code youself.
+This process, under unix architectures is painless, while under windows architectures it can be troublesome, but we do provide windows 64 bits binaries via PyPi

 Using Windows Binaries
 ----------------------

-If you have a windows 64-bits based python (27, 34 or 35) you can install pykep via pip typing:
+If you have a windows 64-bits based python (27, 34, 35 or 36) you can install pykep via pip typing:

   pip install pykep